SimenWO/bicep-colorize-pr/README.md

 ### Prerequisites

-- `pull-request: write`:
+- `pull-request: write`
   - permission on the runner as this action will post a comment on a pull request
-- `contents: read`:
+- `contents: read`
   - Allows the workflow to read the contents of the repository.
-- `id-token: write`:
+- `id-token: write`
-  - This is generally used to obtain an ID token for the GITHUB_TOKEN, which in turn can be used to authenticate in a workflow run.
+  - This is generally used to obtain an ID token for the `GITHUB_TOKEN`, which in turn can be used to authenticate in a workflow run.
 This is a more specialized permission and is typically not needed for most workflows unless you're specifically dealing with authentication mechanisms that require the ID token.
-In this example I'm using Azure Login with OpenID Connect and it's therefor required.
+In this example, I'm using Azure Login with OpenID Connect, and therefore it's required.

 ### Usage